ngs-docs/angus/rmarkdown_rnaseq.md

 > **Note #2:** The RStudio core team has also developed something called R Notebooks.
 An R Notebook is an R Markdown document with chunks that can be executed independently and interactively, with output visible immediately beneath the input.
 Also, R notebooks do not need to be "knit".
 More on knitting later...

-## Markdown
+### Markdown

-To fully understand RMarkdown, we first need to cover <a href="https://daringfireball.net/projects/markdown/">Markdown</a>, which is a system for writing simple, readable text that is easily converted to HTML.
+To fully understand RMarkdown, we first need to cover [Markdown](https://daringfireball.net/projects/markdown/), which is a system for writing simple, readable text that is easily converted to HTML.
 Markdown essentially is two things:

 1. A plain text formatting syntax
 2. A software tool written in Perl.